Walk:

 This trip is to two of the lesser known falls in the Otway National Park.
 They are both off track so you should take a detailed topo map and have some navigation skills be it by either compass or GPS to find the falls.

-As mentioned Curtis Rd can be unsuitable for a non-4WD, so I started this walk from Mt Sabine Rd.
+As mentioned Curtis Rd can be unsuitable for a non-4WD, so I started this walk near the intersection with Mt Sabine Rd.

 Please note this walk could be quite dangerous if there has been recent rainfall.
 This hike was done with very little prior rainfall, so access was quite easy.